benlue/coServ/README.md

 To play with the design console, simply start coServ (node coServ) and point your browser to "localhost:8080".
 The website you're working on can be assigned to "127.0.0.1".
 That's a small trick to host two websites on your local machine.

 **Note**: the design console is only tested on chrome and safari.

-Sorry I don't have that much time to make it ready on all browsers.
+<a name="blkInput"></a>
+## Specifying block input
+Unlike most programming languages, HTML does not have a way to specify input to a page (well, HTML was invented to present static contents rather than dynamic apps.
+No reason to blame HTML for that.)
+In the latest release of coServ, you can specify input parameters to a block.
+That can be done by manually edit the "siteURI.json" file or using the design console.
+Now with HTML refactoring and explicit input specification, the methodology we adopt in programming can be applied to HTML as well.

 <a name="wcomp"></a>
 ## Wcomps